mylo-eb/Sentiment_analysis/README.md

 This work was done for a private project and the dataset cannot be released because I don't own the copyright.
 However, everything in this repository can be easily modified to work with other datasets.

+## Introduction
+This project involves using the Tweepy Python API to retrive tweets from Twitter, followed by conducting LDA to create a model of tweet topics modeling and analyze sentiment.
+Ultimately, the objective is to predict trends in housing prices through regression.

 ## Dataset Information
 We use and compare various different methods for sentiment analysis on tweets collected from Twitter with tweepy tweepy which is a python library for accessing the Twitter API.
 The dataset is a combined csv file.